siggame/docs/advice/arena.md

 fixed, it needs to be resubmitted to the arena.
 Be sure to check the build output as well as `stdout` and `stderr`.

-## Scoreboard
+## Statisics

-A scoreboard with everyone's rankings in the arena is available at http://arena.siggame.io:52184/mies/thunderdome/mmai_scoreboard.
+Statistics with everyone's rankings in the arena is available at http://arena.siggame.io/mies/thunderdome/scoreboards.
 It displays live scoring based off of games played in the arena.

 ## Tournaments